Milan Mazurek

 Milan Mazurek (born 24 January 1994) is a Slovak politician who serves for the Republic party (formerly People's Party Our Slovakia).
-In 2019, he was convicted of defamation of race based on his anti-Romani statements, and became the first Slovak parliamentarian to lose his seat because of a crime.
+In 2019, he was convicted of defamation of race for anti-Romani statements he made, becoming the first Slovak parliamentarian to lose his seat because of a crime.
 However, Mazurek was re-elected in the 2020 Slovak parliamentary election.

+He is sometimes described by the media as a neo-Nazi.

 Early life and education

 Mazurek was born in Kežmarok and attended Private High School in Poprad, majoring in Law and Business.
-According to his former classmate, he smiled during a visit to Auschwitz concentration camp, and stated that the Jews invented the Holocaust.

 Political career

 First term in parliament

 Mazurek worked as the deputy to Kotleba MP Andrej Medvecký, and took over his mandate after Medvecký's subsequent resignation (a week after the 2016 Slovak parliamentary election) for having been charged with a racist assault of a Dominican citizen.
 At this time, Mazurek attracted media attention for shouting vulgar insults at an Arab family at an anti-Islam rally and for praising Adolf Hitler on social media.
 He was investigated by prosecutors for other posts denying the Holocaust, which is a crime in Slovakia.

 In an October 2016 speech on Rádio Frontinus, Mazurek said "The Gypsy anti-socials have never done anything for the nation and never will", comparing children of Romani ethnicity to "animals in the zoo".